 In 1950 Dr. Lamont travelled to Edinburgh, Scotland for post-graduate work.
 During this time, Dr. Lamont traveled extensively to attend lectures.
 He also took training in pathology at the Royal Berkshire Hospital in Reading, England.
 He stayed on at The Royal Berkshire Hospital to pursue further surgical training.
 He obtained his Edinburgh Fellowship in Surgery in July of 1951.
 Dr. Lamont worked as a Senior Registrar in Orthopedic Surgery at the Royal Victoria Hospital in Boscome, Bournemouth, England.
 He went on to work as Registrar in General Surgery at the Northampton General Hospital until July of 1952, when he returned to Canada.

 Dr. Lamont became the Senior Resident in Surgery at the Ottawa Civic Hospital.
 He wrote and passed the Canadian exam for Certification in Surgery in Toronto.
 The following year, after completing his Senior Residency in Ottawa, he took the Fellowship Course of Lectures in Montreal at Royal Victoria Hospital and passed the Canadian Fellowship exams.

 Dr. Lamont practiced in Tillsonburg, Ontario before moving to Wallaceburg, Ontario in 1956.

 Dr. Lamont died on the 9th of June, 1977.
-He was buried at Riverview Cemetery in Wallaceburg.
-Mrs. Lamont died on the 12th of April, 2000 and she was buried next to her husband.
+Mrs. Lamont died on the 12th of April, 2000.
+Dr. and Mrs. Lamont are buried at Riverview Cemetery in Wallaceburg.